iotaledger/iota-wiki/docs/maintain/hornet/2.0/docs/how_tos/using_docker.md

 :::info Wasp Access Node

-If your are coming from the `Running an ISC Access Node` how-to, this guide ends here and you have to contine with the access node setup [here](/wasp/how-tos/running-an-access-node#download-the-chain-state).
+If your are coming from the `Running an ISC Access Node` how-to, this guide ends here and you have to continue with the access node setup [here](/wasp/how-tos/running-an-access-node#download-the-chain-state).

 :::